orca-scan/express-deprecator/README.md

 }
 ```

-Note: regex is supported by wrapping the pattern in /.../ — otherwise it’s treated as a literal string
+Note: regex is supported by wrapping the pattern in `/`...`/` - otherwise it's treated as a literal string.